 The Audio Technica AT2020USB+ comes packed with a few great features.
 The first one is their headphone preamp, offering a latency-free monitoring experience.
 They also offer mix control for blending your microphone signal and pre-recorded audio, which in my opinion is a must for the best USB microphones.
 Lastly, the volume control is another essential, as every situation is different and this allows you to bypass the need for an intermediary device or preamplifier.

 It's also just really affordable.
 I mean, when it comes to finding the best cheap microphones, a strong USB compatible product made by such a reputable company is always going to be a solid path.
 There is a lot going for the Audio Technica AT2020USB+ and next we'll dive into what it's best used for.

 The versatility that we've touched upon makes the Audio Technica AT2020USB+ a great choice for a number of uses.
 I've used it personally for vocals, speech, and instruments.
 I've also been seeing a rise in popularity for it as one of the best ASMR microphones because of it's high-quality capabilities & high sensitivity.

-Being an industry leader for podcasting, this USB microphone is going to be great for vocal/speech applications, including gaming, streaming, voice overs for YouTube, and more.
-The cardioid pattern was perfectly executed so that when close up, all attention is on you, but as you move further away, you get a stellar ambience in your audio.
+Being an industry leader for podcasting, this USB microphone is going to be great for vocal/speech applications, including gaming, streaming, voice-overs for YouTube, and more.
+The cardioid pattern was perfectly executed so that when closing up, all attention is on you, but as you move further away, you get a stellar ambiance in your audio.